firebolt-db/godocs/docs/Guides/operate-engines/working-with-engines-using-ddl.md

 **TIP:** All the engine operations shown below can be performed via a System Engine.

-**TIP:** All the engine operations shown below can be performed via a System Engine.

 # Create Engines
 **UI** <br />
 {: .fs-6}